kaikoon/ASG-1/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from my brain